|

 Bioregional distribution: Klamath Ranges, Cascade Range, Sierra Nevada

-Distribution outside California: to British Columbia; also e N.America
+Distribution outside California: to British Columbia; also eastern N.America